anuragpoolakkal/feedthesnake/README.md

 # Feed The Snake

-Feed The Snake is a snake game created using Pygame.
+Snake game created using Pygame.

 How to play:
 - Use keyboard arrow keys to move up, down, left and right